Cap snatching

 The first step of transcription for some negative, single-stranded RNA viruses is cap snatching, in which the first 10 to 20 residues of a host cell RNA are removed (snatched) and used as the 5′ cap and primer to initiate the synthesis of the nascent viral mRNA.
-The viral RNA-dependent RNA polymerase (RdRp) can then proceed to replicate the negative-sense genome from the positive-sense template.
-Cap-snatching also explains why some viral mRNA have 5’ terminal extensions of 10-20 nucleotides that are not encoded for in the genome.
+The viral RNA-dependent RNA polymerase (RdRp) can then proceed to transcribe positive-sense viral mRNA using the negative-sense viral RNA as a template.
+Cap-snatching also explains why some viral mRNA have 5' terminal extensions of 10-20 nucleotides that are not encoded for in the genome.
 Examples of viruses that engage in cap-snatching include influenza viruses (Orthomyxoviridae), Lassa virus (Arenaviridae), hantaan virus (Hantaviridae) and rift valley fever virus (Phenuiviridae).
 Most viruses snatch 15-20 nucleotides except for the families Arenaviridae and Nairoviridae and the genus Thogotovirus (Orthomyxoviridae) which use a shorter strand.

 In the influenza virus, cap snatching occurs in the nucleus of the cell.
 The cap snatching endonuclease function is contained in the PA subunit of the RNA polymerase.

 In Arenaviridae and Bunyavirales, cap-snatching takes place in the cytoplasm.